-Section 7 During the Catastrophic Coverage Stage, the plan pays all of the cost for your drugs
+Section 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs

-You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,400 limit for the plan year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs (what you pay including coverage gap discount program payments) have reached the \$7,400 limit for the plan year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the plan year.